 Campaign 2000 Short Grid on Party Platforms

-To learn more about where each federal party stands on eradicating child/family poverty, view our newest infographic for more detailed analysis and comparison of party platforms.
+To learn more about where each federal party stands on eradicating child/family poverty, view infographic for more detailed analysis and comparison of party platforms.
 This document is put together based on publicly available information as of 10:00AM EST, Wednesday, Oct.
-7th, 2015.
+7, 2015.

 Campaign 2000 E-bulletin